dzl-dm/i2b2-upload-client/README.md

 1. Upload to the DWH and manage the status of the data

 ## Stage 1: FHIR conversion
-We use a helper file, usually call this the `datasource.xml`.
+We use a helper file, usually called the `datasource.xml`.
 Its a custom xml definition of how the csv patient data is formatted after any custom transformation you have done (which files, which columns map to which parameters, etc).
 A java program uses the XML configuration to convert the data into a fhir bundle in XML.

 ## Stage 2: Pseudonymization
 Data protection is very important, so this stage removes the name information and creates a non-reversible (but still deterministic) ID as the pseudonym for the patient.
 You must provide a secret key (a long, random string you generate yourself and keep secret) so that only you generate the pseudonym for the patients.
 If someone else were to run this stage with their secret key, it would not produce compatible pseudonyms.
 Record linkage can be achieved by sharing the secret key.
 This makes sense in environments where multiple people manage different parts of the same data set.
+> NOTE: If you already use pseudonyms, we don't require that you also use our pseudonymisation process.
+Once your data is uploaded, personal information such as patient name is not used.
+We remove this client-side during pseudonymization, but don't _yet_ provide an option to remove it without also generating new pseudonyms.

 ## Stage 3: Upload and DWH management
+In the base upload case, this is a two part process, where you must trigger each part manaully:
+* Upload - Send the FHIR data
+* Process - Integrate into the DWH database
 You can add, update and delete the data in this stage.
 You must provide your API key (will be provided to you when you are invited to use the upload system).
 You can also view the status of each source that you have already added to the DWH.
-Important to note, is that the upload and processing parts of "adding" a data source are separate.
-You must manually tell the DWH to process the uploaded data once the upload is complete.

 # The GUI client
 I have developed a Graphical User Interface (GUI) which uses the same background code as the [command line client](#the-cli-client).
 It "simply" adds a visual interface to make the process more intuitive and less error prone.

 ## Using the GUI client
 The GUI is designed to be intuitive so does not need much explanation here.
 You should recognise the main 3 stages from above and be able to associate the relevant fields and actions.
-Some fields are auto-filled with suggested file paths, you can still choose to change them.
+Some fields are auto-filled with expected file paths, you can still choose to change them.

 ## Installing the GUI client
 There are 3 versions of this client, each provides the same interface but are implemented differently which may be more or less compatible with your system.